Chern-Weil theory for Haefliger-singular foliations: Background

 It follows immediately from Proposition \ref{introprop} that the forms $(\sigma_{\nabla})^{*}c_{i}(\omega)\in\Omega^{2i}(\Fr_{1}(M))_{\GL(\RB^{q})}$ from Equation \eqref{c_i} are the Pontryagin forms of $M$ defined with respect to the curvature tensor of $\nabla$, which displays the fundamental relationship between Chern-Weil theory and Gel'fand-Fuks cohomology.
 Moreover, since the $c_{i}$ and $h_{i}$ only depend on 2-jets, and $WO_{q} \hookrightarrow A(\af_{q})$ is a quasi-isomorphism, one sees that in cohomology it suffices to work with $\omega^{2}\in\Omega^{1}(\Fr_{2}(M))^{\Diff(M)}\otimes\af_{q}^{1}$. \end{ex}

-The facts elucidated in Example \ref{ex-frame characteristic map} generalise to the transverse frame bundles of foliations more generally.
+The facts of Example \ref{ex-frame characteristic map} generalise to the transverse frame bundles of foliations.
 Specifically, the transverse frame bundles of a regular foliation admit tautological forms, which model geometric structures on the normal bundle of the foliation.
 This is folklore, but will be made precise after our introduction of Haefliger bundles in Section \ref{univ}.